Exceptions

 | Exception Hierarchy | Throwable → Error vs. Exception; checked vs. unchecked (RuntimeException). |

-| try / catch / finally | Multi-catch |, finally guarantees, try-with-resources. |
+| try / catch / finally | Multi-catch |, finally guarantees, try-with-resources, suppressed exceptions. |

-| Custom Exceptions | Creating domain-specific exceptions; adding context and cause chaining. |
+| Custom Exceptions | Creating domain-specific exceptions; typed fields; hierarchy design; Spring @ControllerAdvice integration. |

 Learning Path